0l1ve1r4/PlayNexus/README.md

 PlayNexus is an open-source Steam clone developed in Python 3.11.2+.
 The project aims to provide users with a comprehensive game management platform that allows them to:

+- Browse and purchase computer games in a user-friendly store;
-- Manage their game library (add, remove, edit games)
+- Manage their game library (list, add, remove and edit);
-- Launch games from various sources (local and non-local)
+- Create a custom profile and interact with other players;
+- And play a countless games and have fun like never before.

 The graphical interface is built using `customtkinter` to ensure a user-friendly experience.
 The backend is powered by a MySQL database.